Graduate Architecture Program Coordinator: Keith Krumwiede

 Changing Cities is a 36-credit, interdisciplinary post-professional urban design program that develops professionals to plan and design in the contemporary city.
 Through interdisciplinary teaching, research and practice, the program addresses the global need to train planning and design professionals capable of acting across the spectrum of disciplines involved in urban design The program focuses on innovative urban design and planning practice that is informed by in-depth local analysis and global understanding of large-scale forces at work in city-making and urbanization.

-The Ph.D. in Urban Systems (Ph.D.US) utilizes the unique strengths of New Jersey's three senior public research institutions: New Jersey Institute of Technology, Rutgers University - Newark, and the University of Medicine and Dentistry of New Jersey (UMDNJ).
+The Ph.D. in Urban Systems utilizes the unique strengths of New Jersey's two senior public research institutions: New Jersey Institute of Technology and Rutgers University - Newark.
 The mission of the program is to enable graduates to generate research-based knowledge of urban systems and to participate in the development, implementation and evaluation of policy and services for urban populations.

 Four dual degree programs are open to candidates in both MArch and MIP options.
 These programs enable students to obtain both the MArch and a second graduate degree in substantially less time than would be required to earn the two degrees separately.